numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 The ``ArrayMethod`` provides a concept to group steps 3 to 6 and partially 7.
-However, implementers of a new ufunc or ``ArrayMethod`` do not need to customize the behaviour in step 4 or 6, aside from the inner-loop function.
+However, implementers of a new ufunc or ``ArrayMethod`` do not need to customize the behaviour in steps 4 or 6, aside from the inner-loop function.
-For the ``ArrayMethod`` implementer the central steps to have control over is step 3 and step 5 to provide the custom inner-loop function.
+For the ``ArrayMethod`` implementer, the central steps to have control over are step 3 and step 5 to provide the custom inner-loop function.
 Further customization is a potential future extension.

 Step 2. is promotion and dispatching which will also be restructured